Date: August 6, 2016

 The mountain starts off just fine, relative to the entire experience.
 The trail near the bottom is surprisingly soft on the knees, at least on the way up.
 The unrelenting steepness starts about 15 minutes in.

 A few hours and 3,700 feet of elevation gain later, we had made it to the beginning of Chicken Out Ridge.
 It was at this point that the obvious trail completely disappeared and sheer rock face emerged.
 No blazes are painted on the rocks; you are left to your own devices to figure out the best path without plummeting to your death.
 Had we been without guides, we surely would have scratched our heads wondering where the trail went and how to proceed.
-In fact, a group behind us (oddly enough, also from the DC area) asked befuddled, “Is that the trial?”
+In fact, a group behind us (oddly enough, also from the DC area) asked befuddled, “Is that the trail?”
 I’m a thrill seeker with a willingness to take risks.
 But, if we’d been unguided, all four of us absolutely would have turned around with one glance at Chicken Out Ridge.
 No question.

 At Chicken Out Ridge, we got into our harnesses and roped up.
 Across narrow ledges, searching for handholds and footholds, we traversed our way across the rock face in teams of two.
 In a few places, we climbed down to later go up with a total of about 500 feet of elevation gain on COR.
 After the famous 20 foot downclimb on the way to the summit, which we borderline rappelled, we had officially cleared what I considered to be the scariest and most dangerous part of the mountain.

 The snow bridge immediately following COR was wide and easily passable without any concern.
 A week prior, a man had slid 300 feet off of the snow bridge and required a helicopter rescue.